Geodesic Models with Convexity Shape Prior: Numerical Solutions

 In this section, we briefly discuss the numerical computation of the unique solution to the discretized eikonal equation \eqref{eq_SchemeMax}, which is quite standard.
-Indeed, our main contributions lies in the design of the curvature constrained models, of the scheme coefficients and offsets, and of the artificial obstacles, see \cref{sec_ConvexityTheorem,sec_SearchingSpace}.
-For simplicity, we assume w.l.o.g.\ that the desired path endpoints $\fp_0,\fp_1$ belong to the discretization grid $\bM_h$, see \eqref{eqdef_grid} and \eqref{eqdef_endpoints}.
+Indeed, our main contribution lies at the design of the curvature-constrained geodesic metrics, of the scheme coefficients and offsets, and of the artificial obstacles, see~\cref{sec_ConvexityTheorem,sec_SearchingSpace}.
+For simplicity, we assume w.l.o.g.\ that the desired path endpoints $\fp_0,\fp_1$ belong to the discretization grid $\bM_h$, see~Eqs.~\eqref{eqdef_grid} and \eqref{eqdef_endpoints}.

 For numerical purposes, an array of unknowns $u : \bM_h \to \bR$ is introduced, and initialized to $u(\fp_0) = 0$ and $u = \infty$ elsewhere on $\bM_h \sm \{\fp_0\}$.
 In the course of the numerical solver, the unknown is updated by solving locally the numerical scheme~\eqref{eq_SchemeMax}, at some given point $\fx \in \bM_h\sm \{\fp_0\}$.
 In such an update, we assign $u(\fx) \gets \ku$, where $\ku$ solves